ballerina-platform/ballerina-dev-website/swan-lake/other/network-communication/WebSocket/websocket.md

 ### Data message

 A data message is received when a WebSocket client either sends a text or a binary message to a WebSocket service.
-If available, the remote functions below are called in the service to handle text and binary messages respectively.
+If available, the remote methods below are called in the service to handle text and binary messages respectively.

 ```ballerina
 remote function onTextMessage(websocket:Caller caller, string text);